GeorgeCarr1337/UserCenteredResub/README.md

 ---

 ## 📐 Wireframes
-To see wireframe designs, visit **"Design screens for George Carr - Portfolio WebsiteV2"**.
+To see wireframe designs, visit **"Documents - Design screens for George Carr - Portfolio WebsiteV2"**.

 ---

 ## 🛠️ User and Functional Testing
-To see the testing documentation, visit **"Resume website - Testing and User Stories"**.
+To see the testing documentation, visit **"Documents - Resume website - Testing and User Stories"**.